shobhitd11/End-to-End-Memory-Networks/README.md

 3. Use dataproc.py to generate pickle files
 4. Or directly use the pickle files
 5. Run trainer.py to initialize the model, commence training, print graphs and report the mean accuracy.
+6. Notebook files have also been provided for ease of access.